archana2404/springboot-rest-h2-app/README.md

        "type": "Dog"
       }

-      API also supports seaching animmal by type as well as family.  /animal/search endpoint should be called with parameter type or family.
+      API also supports seaching animmal by type as well as family.  /animal/search endpoint should be called with parameter type or family with GET request.

       /animal/search/?family=MAMMAL
       /animal/search/?type=Dog